DanBellman/Wandern-to-kill-a-Box/README.md

-# Wanderlust to kill a Box
+# Wandern to kill a Box

 This project was generated using the [Bevy New 2D](https://github.com/TheBevyFlock/bevy_new_2d) template.